OTTAWA ABORIGINAL COALITION

 Strategic Direction 1: To strengthen the governance and administration capacity of the Ottawa Aboriginal Coalition.
 (Governance and Administration)

-Strategic Direction 2: To build capacity in the Aboriginal community to respond to the needs identified in the Community.
+Strategic Direction 2: To build capacity in the Indigenous community to respond to the needs identified in the Community.
 (Capacity Building)

 Strategic Direction 3: To increase the number of partners who are working with the Aboriginal community to respond to the needs identified in the Community.
 (Partnership Development)